shubhamshrimant/shubhamshrimant/README.md

 - 🔭 I’m currently working on Some interesting projects.

-- 🌱 I’m currently learning Apache airflow,  Smowflake.
+- 🌱 I’m currently learning Apache airflow, Unity Catalog.

 - 👯 I’m looking to collaborate on Projects